volzotan/CompressorCam/software/controllerCompressorCam/README.md

 This is the firmware for the camera controller board.
 Main job of the board is to turn the Raspberry Pi Zero on and off in predefined intervals.
-The microcontroller used for this is the Atmel SAMD21 (the Arduino Zero chip) and as such this hardware is Arduino IDE compatible.
+The microcontroller used for this is the Atmel SAMD21 (the Arduino Zero chip) and thus this hardware is Arduino IDE compatible.

-For compiling and flashing, install the Arduino IDE or the Arduino CLI and either compile via IDE or by running `sh compile.sh && sh upload.sh`.
+The provided firmware is Arduino-based, so for compiling and flashing either the Arduino IDE or the Arduino CLI is required.
+Either compile via IDE or by running `sh compile.sh && sh upload.sh`.

 Usage: